A1 · BeginnerEnglish

 • I have a dog.

-• It is a book.
+• This is a book.

 • I want a car.

-3. Using “an”
+3. Using an

-Structure: an + singular noun
+Structure: an + (adjective) + singular countable noun

 Examples: